Duo Security will be exhibiting at VMworld 2015, hosted at the Moscone Center in San Francisco, California from August 30-September 3!

 Understanding Your Exposure to Stagefright Vulnerabilities Duo Labs / Featured Article

-By now you have no doubt heard about the vulnerabilities made public in a component of the Android Operating System that may give an attacker complete control over affected devices via something as simple as a multimedia message (MMS).
-But, just in case you have been hiding in a cave the last couple of weeks let's quickly review what we know about this issue today.
+Learn more about the vulnerabilities of a component of the Android Operating System that may give an attacker complete control over affected devices via something as simple as a multimedia message (MMS) and understanding your exposure to stagefright vulnerabilities

 According to a report from McAfee, Dissecting the Top Five Network Attack Methods: A Thief’s Perspective (PDF), the top network attack methods include network abuse (42 percent) and browser attacks (36 percent).